 Installing Docmosis into an application is simply about adding Docmosis libraries and configuration to your existing or new application.
 If you are using converters on the same server, you will also set up the converters at the same time.
-If you are using distributed converters, please also refer to Installing Converters on page 14.
+If you are using distributed converters (converters that run separate processes from your application (possibly on a remote host), please also refer to Installing Remote Converters on page 14.

 Installing Docmosis itself is a matter of ensuring the docmosis.jar and required configuration files are visible to the application in which you are using Docmosis.
+Note that most configuration can be done programmatically using the Configuration class, in which case only the docmosis.jar file is required.